 Some taxpayers who have lost the value of some deductions (such as the state and local tax deduction) may make up the difference by contributing more to their favorite charity so they can continue to claim itemized deductions after tax reform.

 SALT, mortgage interest, and charitable contributions are among the most widely claimed deductions, but the list of itemized deductions allowable before 2018 was more extensive.
-Gone in 2018 are deductions for unreimbursed employee expenses, tax preparation fees and other miscellaneous deductions.
+Gone in 2018 are itemized deductions for unreimbursed employee expenses, tax preparation fees and other miscellaneous deductions.
 Also gone is the deduction for theft and personal casualty losses, although certain casualty losses in federally declared disaster areas may still be claimed.

-For taxpayers who used to itemize, it may no longer make sense if the new higher standard deduction exceeds what their itemized deductions would have been.
+For taxpayers who used to claim itemized deductions, it may no longer make sense after tax reform if the new higher standard deduction exceeds what their itemized deductions would have been.